securitybreach/thgtoa/guide.md

     -   [Your Devices can be tracked even when completely powered off:]
     -   [Your RFID enabled devices:]
     -   [Your Files Properties/Metadata:]
-    -   [Your pixelized/blurred information:]
+    -   [Your Pixelized/Blurred Information:]
     -   [Your "Anonymized" Tor/VPN traffic:]
     -   [Your Crypto transactions:]
     -   [Exploits in your apps:]
     -   [Your CPU:]
     -   [Your Cloud backups/sync services:]
     -   [Your Digital Fingerprint and Footprint:]
-    -   [Your clues about your real Life:]
+    -   [Your Clues about your Real Life:]
     -   [Your Browser and Device Fingerprints:]
     -   [Your Face and other Biometrics:]
     -   [Phishing:]